-Module: rally.plugins.common.runners.constant
+Module: rally.plugins.task.runners.constant

-constant_for_duration [Scenario Runner]
+constant for duration [Scenario Runner]

 Creates constant load executing a scenario for an interval of time.

 This runner will place a constant load on the cloud under test by executing each scenario iteration without pausing between iterations until a specified interval of time has elapsed.